OldOnSteroid/War-Pig-Zewx/README.md

 - **Alfred the Butler** — town salvage / repair / restock.
 Used between activities by Arkham, WonderCity, Helltide, Reaper, HordeDev.
 - **Looteer v2** — loot pickup.
 Required by Arkham and WonderCity; recommended for everything else.
 - **Orbwalker** (with Clear toggled on + Block Orbwalker Movement enabled) — combat for HordeDev and a hard requirement for Infernal Hordes.
-- **D4Assistant** *(recommended for Reaper)* — fastest boss teleports.
-Reaper has a built-in fallback that clicks the world map if D4Assistant is unavailable.

 ## Quickstart